Nepean Creative and Performing Arts High School: Overview

-Nepean Creative and Performing Arts High School was founded in 1963 and became a creative and performing arts school in 2011, and provides an education for students from Year 7 to Year 12.
+Nepean Creative and Performing Arts High School was founded in 1963 as Nepean High School and became a creative and performing arts school in 2011, and provides an education for students from Year 7 to Year 12.
 The school is open to many including local students, auditioned students and students in the special education program.
-In 2010 the number of students attending the school was above 500.
+In 2010, the number of students attending the school was above 500.
 Since the CAPA program was started that number has risen to over 1,000.
 The school's motto is "Aspire the Heights".
+The school has been involved in School Spectacular, including at least one student being a featured artist.

 Animal cruelty attacks

-In 2009 the school was the target of several attacks on its agricultural areas; a goat, several chickens and other animals were killed and/or mutilated.
+In 2009, the school was the target of several attacks on its agricultural areas; a goat, several chickens and other animals were killed and/or mutilated.
 The perpetrators were not identified; however, sympathy was shown from all across the region and a walk-a-thon helped raise funds to replace the animals and improve security.

-School achievements

-Nepean Creative and Performing Arts High School has been very involved in the Penrith and Emu Plains community.
-This includes, but is not limited to:

-Supporting the agriculture community by being involved in the Royal Sydney Easter show and the Penrith show.
-The school agriculture group also sells local fruits, vegetables and animal products that are produced by the school.